 Allows you to set the maximum over-current value for CPU over-current protection.
-The adjustable range is from +60% to -10%.
-Auto lets the BIOS automatically configure this setting.
 (Default: Auto)

 Internal CPU PLL Overvoltage

 Enabled allows CPU PLL voltage to operate at a higher value.
 Disabled allows CPU PLL voltage to operate at default value.
 Auto lets the BIOS automatically configure this setting.
 (Default: Auto)